-The Royal Mint have issued 29 commemorative 50p coins for all the sports at the 2012 Olympic Games.
-What does the table tennis coin look like?
-See it here ...
+The Royal Mint issued 29 commemorative 50p coins for all the sports at the 2012 Olympic Games.
+So what does the table tennis coin look like?
+See it here...

-For the first time in its 1,100 year long history, the Royal Mint is releasing a series of coins, designed by members of the British public, into nationwide circulation.
+For the first time in its 1,100 year long history, the Royal Mint released a series of coins, designed by members of the British public, into nationwide circulation to commemorate the hosting of the 2012 Olympic Games in London.

-Millions of coins have been released into general circulation within the UK by the Royal Mint to commemorate the hosting of the 2012 Olympic Games in London, England from 27 July to 12 August 2012.
+Millions of coins were released into general circulation within the UK by the Royal Mint to commemorate the hosting of the 2012 Olympic Games in London, England from 27 July to 12 August 2012.

-The 29 designs capture the drama of the biggest sporting event on the planet and each 50p coin showcases one of the 29 Olympic and Paralympic sports to be contested during London 2012.
+The 29 designs capture the drama of the biggest sporting event on the planet and each 50p coin showcases one of the 29 Olympic and Paralympic sports contested during London 2012.

-The coins are issued as part of London 2012's official range of merchandise and will become a long lasting legacy of the London 2012 Olympic and Paralympic Games.
+The coins were issued as part of London 2012's official range of merchandise and will become a long lasting legacy of the London 2012 Olympic and Paralympic Games.

 Almost 30,000 designs were submitted to the Royal Mint following the launch of a public competition in January 2009.